If you ask a local when is the best time to visit Taiwan, you won’t get a straight answer.

 Winter (December – February)

-December is when the temperatures start to drop.
-It can go as low as 50°F (around 10°C).
+December is when the temperatures start to drop, going as low as 50°F (around 10°C).

 The coldest month of the year is January; however, I spent two weeks in January in Taiwan, and I found the weather rather lovely (but I’m from the Bay Area, and that’s a typical winter weather day for me!).